-Taken together, these findings imply that, when confronted with the sequence of estimated shocks that actually occurred over the post-millennial period, an empirically grounded rational expectations benchmark that allows discount rates to vary implies that the stock market should be highly volatile-more so than in data-thereby creating a puzzle of "excess stability" rather than excess volatility.
+Moreover, when we take into account the sequence of estimated shocks that actually occurred over the entire post-millennial period, we find that an empirically relevant rational expectations benchmark that allows discount rates to can imply a highly volatile stock market, indeed more so than in data, thereby creating a puzzle of "excess stability" rather than excess volatility.
 Yet a model with DE-style belief overreaction can perfectly explain the data, not because it creates more volatility but because it creates less.